perrette/scribe/README.md

 # Scribe

-`scribe` is a local speech recognition tool that provides real-time transcription using vosk and whisper AI.
+`scribe` is a local speech recognition tool that provides real-time transcription using vosk and whisper AI, with the goal of serving as a virtual keyboard.

 ## Installation